$K$-theory of two-dimensional substitution tiling spaces from $AF$-algebras: Computations

 where we have to apply a slightly nontrivial isomorphism in the last step since this substitution does not satisfy the boundary hyperplane condition.
 The proposition applies since the component in \(C^1\) contributed by the \(1\)-cells satisfying the boundary hyperplane condition splits completely, being \(\mathbb{Z}[1/2]^2\). \end{example}

 \begin{example}[Chair \(3\times 3\)\footnote{Supplied by Rodrigo Trevi\~no.}] The substitution rule is a variant of the chair tiling with expansion factor \(3\), and is shown in \cref{figure:chair3}.
+A supertile is shown in \cref{figure:chair3-patch4}.
 Unlike the standard chair tiling, rotational symmetry has been eliminated.
 Each of the induced substitution matrices have integral eigenvalues.
-Due to the sizes of the induced matrices, we assume each of the direct limits split completely.
-The six-term sequence is
+Due to the sizes of the induced matrices, we assume each of the direct limits splits completely.\\ The six-term sequence is

 where the evaluation map sends \(\mathbb{Z}[1/3]^2\oplus\mathbb{Z}[1/2]^2\oplus\mathbb{Z}^{76}\leq K_0(C_r^\ast(\dot{G}_{AF});C_r^\ast(\dot{G}_u))\) isomorphically onto its image and the rest to \(0\).
 We have that